Karen Blixens Plads 8, 2300 København S, 10 Bygning 10 (Afsnit 2), Building: 10-2-49

 Primary fields of research

-Keywords for research and supervision: Narratives / discourses about (collective) identities and affiliation, Emotional communities, Linguistic and Cultural Encounters, Cultural Translation, Postcolonial Relations, Denmark-Greenland relations, Greenlandic literature, media and film, "The Foreigner" in Danish / Scandinavian Literature.
+Keywords for research and supervision: Narratives / discourses about (collective) identities and belonging, Emotional communities, Emotional economies, Cultural Translation, Cultural memory and forgetting, Representation, Denmark-Greenland relations, Greenlandic literature, media and film.

 Denmark and the New North Atlantic

-I am heading an interdisciplinary research program that concerns the renegotiations of identities that are taking place in all parts of the North Atlantic in these years, as a result of independence processes, climate change and globalization.
-The project revisits the joint history of Denmark and Iceland, Greenland and the Faroe Islands, and examins the current efforts to create a new, strong brand for the North Atlantic region, a Scandinavian Arctic.
-The project is funded by the Carlsberg Foundation.
+In this project 15 researchers investigated the renegotiations of identities that are currently taking place in all parts of the Scendinavian North Atlantic, as a result of independence processes, climate change and globalization.
+The project revisited the history of Iceland, Greenland and the Faroe Islands, which were once part of the Danish (Danish-Norwegian) empire, and examined the current efforts to create a new, strong brand for the Scandinavian Arctic.
+The project was funded by the Carlsberg Foundation.